Introduction to Prehabilitation

 Welcome to the Introduction to Prehabilitation bitesize online learning.

-'Introduction to Prehabilitation' looks at how we, as nurses and health care professionals, can support patients to be as healthy and fit as possible before they go into planned surgery or for cancer treatments.
+'Introduction to Prehabilitation' looks at looks at how health and social care teams can support patients to be as healthy and fit as possible before they go into planned surgery or for cancer treatments.

 This includes lifestyle interventions that are well known to and used by nurses, such as smoking cessation, healthy lifestyles and psychological support strategies.